 Ideally, if you are a beginner, you can paint over your fabrics with 3 primary fabric paint colors: blue, red, and yellow, plus a brush or two.
 However, you should know that you can use a lot more than those for a more complete painting.

-Liner brushes -As you can tell from their name, these brushes are for making lines.
+Lining brushes -As you can tell from their name, these brushes are for making lines.
+The lines are long and thin, ideal for drawing scrolls and stems.

-Foam Brushes: These brushes are perfect for you when working on large areas because they come with wooden handles.
+Foam Brushes: The brushes are perfect for you when working on large areas because they come with wooden handles.
+These brushes also give your art a smooth outlook.

 Outliners filled with paint: They are great if you intend to have 3D outlines on your fabric-especially if you are doing liquid embroidery on your clothing.